Actively Recruiting

 - Vertebral deformity.

-- Respiratory, cardiac, kidney, or liver dysfunction.
+- Respiratory, cardiac, renal, or hepatic dysfunction.

-- Mental or cognitive impairment.
+- Mental or cognitive dysfunction.

-- Local infection at the site of the nerve block.
+- Local infection at the block site.

 AI-Screening